Most influential company icon

 Suboxone, the Same Day

-If you and your medical provider decide Suboxone is the appropriate treatment, pick up your prescription the same day from a nearby pharmacy.
+If you and your medical provider decide Suboxone is the appropriate treatment, pick up your prescription often on the same day from a nearby pharmacy.

 • Affordable: We work with your insurance and providers to ensure you pay as little as possible for your medication.